Pipestone, Minnesota: Museums and other points of interest

 The Calumet Inn in downtown Pipestone is a restored historical building from 1888.
 It still operates as a functioning hotel.
 It features turn-of-the-century (19th to 20th) antiques and interesting architecture.
 The building was constructed using quartzite both structurally and in the facade.
 It is listed on the National Register of Historic Places.

 The county Courthouse, also made of local quartzite stone, was built in 1899.
 The building is the most stylized of the quartzite buildings.
 It is rectangular in shape with a 110-ft clock tower topped with a dome and a statue of Lady Justice.
 It was restored in 1995 and rededicated in 1996.
 It is also listed in the National Register of Historic Places.

+In March 1905 the First Presbyterian Church had William Jennings Bryan as a speaker.
+He drew hundreds to Pipestone to hear his lecture.

 Native Americans have used the pipestone quarries located at the Pipestone National Monument for centuries to obtain materials for pipe making, a practice that continues today.
 On the 282 acre site are a visitor and cultural center, 3/4 mile walking trail along Pipestone Creek, and Winnewissa Falls set in the tallgrass prairie.
 Pipestone Indian Shrine Association provides visitors with a selection of American Indian art and craft items.
 The pipestone quarry is described in Native American legends as a square-cut jewel lying upon folds of shimmering green velvet.
 This is an accurate depiction of the red quartzite almost hidden by prairie grass.
 It was designated a national monument by the United States in 1937.